HomeBlog Home

 woman holding onto grab bars at home for stability

-Installing a wheelchair-accessible entrance is one of the first things you should do when making a home handicap accessible.
+Outdoor steps can be the biggest barrier to home accessibility.
 Many single-family homes have stairs at the entrance, which is why you should replace those stairs with a handicap-accessible ramp.

 There are many different types of ramps on the market that can be purchased, from portable ramps to ramps that can be built to fit your needs.
 Portable ramps are a great and more affordable option if you only have a few steps leading up to the entrance.